platima/Ad-Shield_Fix/README.md

 ## Overview

-This script is designed to work around Slashdot's Ad-Shield system that can make the site unusable for users with ad blockers or if their network is subject to DNS filtering.
+This script is designed to work around Slashdot's Ad-Shield system that can make the site unusable for users with ad blockers or if their network is subject to DNS filtering, resulting in the dreaded html-load.com error, amongst others.
 It:
 - Prevents intrusive popup messages
 - Blocks overlay iframes that attempt to force users to disable ad blockers
 - Maintains normal site functionality